Deaths fall, divorces spike, births stable in 2021 in North Dakota

 Divorces, marriages

-2021 saw 2,189 divorces in North Dakota -- a nearly 21% increase from 2021 -- which indicates to State Court Administrator Sally Holewa several likely reasons related to the coronavirus pandemic.
+2021 saw 2,189 divorces in North Dakota -- a nearly 21% increase from 2020.
+State Court Administrator Sally Holewa sees several likely reasons related to the coronavirus pandemic.

 Courts saw delays in filings and proceedings.
 And Holewa pointed out that most people probably would want to see a divorce lawyer in person, given the personal nature of the case.